simsong/mailtools/doc/digest-maker.md

 On Startup with `--sync` option
 1. read the current digest.txt file, and note the order (if it exists)
 2. If the order of the email messages in digest.txt doesn't match the table of contents (TOC) at the top, re-order the messages
+3. Review messages in IMAP INBOX:
+  3a.
+If any have a delete keyword, move them to the trash mailbox.
+  3b.
+If any are referenced in the TOC and now have a delete keyword, move them do the trash mailbox.
-3. Review messages in IMAP INBOX, and download messages that aren't in digest.txt
+  3c.
+Download messages that aren't in digest.txt and add them to digest.txt (both the TOC and the body)
-4. save digest.txt
+4. save digest.txt and digest.json
+   * digest.txt is a file that is ready to be send to the email server (ready to send)
+   * digest.json is a (a single document containing data and metadata for each message)

 Notes on digest-making:
 * For each new message, add its Subject: line to the stop of digest.txt, and add body afterwards
 * If (Source) not in subject, scan the body of the message to see if the source can be inferred.
 (From a URL or keyword of publications.)
 * When messages are added, fix any ISO 8501/Unicode issues according to `charset` settting in config file.
+* Keep headers specified by `headers`: typically Date, From, Subject:
+* Message content: Take the TEXT content if present, otherwise take the HTML content and render as TEXT.

 Configuration information required:
 ```